Skip to content

 append user message bubble

-{ answer, chat_id } = await chatWithMemory(question, chatId, isDebug)
+{ chat_id, message_id, status, answer, trace } = await chatWithMemory(question, chatId, isDebug)

 setChatId(chat_id)